Foundations of Contemporary Culture (2022 - 2024)

 CORE-UA 541 Offered every year.
 4 points.

 How did Indigenous cultures in Central and South America and the Caribbean understand and document their first encounters with Europeans?
 Explores how those subjugated and enslaved by conquest and colonialism interpreted, resisted, and recorded their experience, considers what new cultural forms emerged from these violent encounters, and examines their role in the foundation of "Latin American" cultures.
-Readings balance a range of primary documents and art created during the "age of encounter" with historical and theoretical texts.

 Cultures and Contexts: Korea